IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/1/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - view videos offered to me.
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - prep for onsite
+  - personal business
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Last year was rough.
+This year starts off very, very cold, but I have hope.
+I'll need to take matters into my own hands.
+I can do that.

 12/31/16
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Some prep for onsite interview